CMLPlatform/pycirk/README.rst

 - resource extensions
 - region of interest
 - impact categories # Please see the data_validation_list sheet in the scenarios.xls file for the comprehensive list

+### make_secondary.py
+Allows for the modification of secondary material flows in the SUTs so that they are visible in the IO system

 ================
 5. Other modules